Azarath7/Vocard-docker/README.md

 Start the Docker containers in detached mode:

 `docker-compose up -d`

 Installation usually takes just a few minutes.

+### 2. Portainer stack installation

+Here is an [official Portainer guide](https://docs.portainer.io/user/docker/stacks/add) on how to install container stack.
+You can either copy contents of your `docker-compose.yml` and paste it to Portainer Web-editor or select a path to `docker-compose.yml` on your PC.

+## Troubleshooting:
+If encountering issues, ensure ports specified in your docker-compose.yml are not already in use by other services.
+In your config directory check log files from /logs/...

+Alternatively, you can run this command in host SSH: `docker logs -f container_name`

 ---

-## Troubleshooting:

 ### Vocard can't connect to the node:

 Note: Sometimes, the Vocard container might start before its dependencies (like Lavalink).
 If this occurs, manually restart the Vocard container - it should solve the issue.

 `docker-compose restart vocard`

-If encountering issues, ensure ports specified in your docker-compose.yml are not already in use by other services.
-In your config directory check log files from /logs/...
+Re-check lavalink password and port in `docker-compose.yml` and `settings.json`

 ```